Tutorial ~ Make your own Stickers (using blank envelope labels)

 *

-The best part about making your own stickers is that you can add your child’s name and type out your Bible verses in your child’s own language.
+• Choose your Bible verse: The best part about making your own stickers is that you can type out your favourite Bible verses in your child’s own language.
+Type them in just like you would an address, or write your Bible verses directly onto the envelope labels.

-Decorate your stickers by adding clip art, images, or draw your own doodles.
+• Decorate: Decorate your stickers by adding clip art, images, your child’s name, draw your own doodles… whatever you want.
 Get your children involved.
+They love designing their own stickers.
+Just give them a blank sheet of labels with your Bible verses on them and off they’ll go.
+And that’s all there is to it.
 Here’s a few tips of how I do mine…

 *